 Pemberton to Whistler - The Fun Way

-This brilliant traverse starts at the northern tip of the Garibaldi Provincial Park.
-With a short heli trip drop off on the summit of Mount Currie, the traverse finishes on the slopes of Blackcomb Mountain back to the comfort of Whistler Village.
-Located just north of Whistler, it is a mystery why this area sees such little traffic.
-The ski quality, terrain and the setting along this traverse are quite possibly the best in the Sea to Sky Corridor.
+This brilliant adventure starts with a short helicopter trip to the summit of Mount Currie and finishes on the slopes of Blackcomb Mountain.
+Located just north of Whistler, it remains a mystery as to why this area sees such little traffic as the ski quality, terrain and setting along the Currie- Wedge Traverse are quite possibly the best in the Sea to Sky Corridor.

 Length: 3 Days